 If your client is born from 1946 to 1964, he or she will adore a blend of traditional and rustic style in their humble abode.
 They want a family-friendly home—someplace that is warm, comfy, and elegant.

-This design style celebrates the beauty of wood.
-It’s in the ceiling, floors, and furniture pieces.
+This design style celebrates the beauty of timber.
+It’s on the ceiling, floors, and furniture pieces.
 Decor the pillows, bed, and couches with soft and muted fabrics and linens.
 Hang vintage chandeliers or pendant lights.

 Designs for the Generation Y or Millennials